4kills/go-zlib/README.md

 $ go get github.com/4kills/go-zlib
 ```

-You may also use go modules (available since go 1.11) to get the version of a specific branch or tag if you want to try out or use experimental features.
+You may also use Go modules (available since Go 1.11) to get the version of a specific branch or tag if you want to try out or use experimental features.
 However, beware that these versions are not necessarily guaranteed to be stable or thoroughly tested.

 ## Import

-This library is designed in a way to make it easy to swap it out for the go standard zlib library.
+This library is designed in a way to make it easy to swap it out for the Go standard zlib library.
 Therefore, you should only need to change imports and not a single line of your written code.

 Just remove: